Good Parenting Tips & Advice

 • Should I stay in an unhappy Relationship for the sake of the Kids?

 How many couples stay together ‘for the sake of the kids’ even when the love has been lost.
 While this can seem like the noble thing, staying in a relationship where neither party is happy can lead to all kinds of strain.
 Whether it’s full-blown arguments or just passive aggressive comments, kids are perceptive and will notice that something isn’t quite right.

-Getting divorced is a big deal, but a divorce lawyer from IRB Law for example (just check online for the list of best divorce lawyers locally) would be able to walk you through the process.
+Getting divorced is a big deal, but a divorce lawyer (just check online for the list of best divorce lawyers locally) would be able to walk you through the process.
 Rather than having a negative effect on children, as in many cases, divorce can also be a positive thing.
 It can all happen in a peaceful and friendly way if all parties are willing to do so.
 Both parents get to move on and be happy, and the strain and negative atmosphere in the home will be resolved.

 There might still be many good reasons you want your marriage to work, if there’s still love between you, then you could consider giving marriage counselling a try.
 But if in your heart of hearts you know that it’s just for the sake of the children, you could well be doing more harm than good.

 • Forcing the Kids to eat Foods they hate

 Kids can be incredibly picky when it comes to food, much to the dismay of the frustrated parents who clearly only want the best for their offspring.
 We all know kids need good foods to thrive and develop properly, and so when children are being fussy or refusing things it’s easy to lose your cool.
 However, creating a stressful environment around mealtimes can make things a whole lot worse.
 Refusing to let them leave the table until you believe they’ve eaten enough or pressuring them to try foods they really don’t want to can have lasting effects.